readthedocs/readthedocs.org/docs/dev/design/better-doc-urls-handling.rst

 --------------------------

-Instead of trying to map a URL to a view, we first analyze the canonical project (given from the subdomain), and based on that we map each part of the URL (parts are the result of splitting the URL on ``/``) to the *current* project.
+Instead of trying to map a URL to a view, we first analyze the root project (given from the subdomain), and based on that we map each part of the URL to the *current* project and version.

-This will allow us to re-use this code in our resolver without the need to override the Django's urlconf at runtime, or guessing a project only by the structure of its URL.
+This will allow us to re-use this code in our unresolver without the need to override the Django's urlconf at runtime, or guessing a project only by the structure of its URL.

 Terminology:

-Canonical project
+Root project
-  The project from where the documentation is served (the parent project of a subproject or translation).
+  The project from where the documentation is served (usually the parent project of a subproject or translation).
 Current project
   The project that owns the current file being served (a subproject, a translation, etc).
-URL part
-  The result of splitting the URL on ``/``.
 Requested file
   The final path to the file that we need to serve from the current project.